-If you own a condo apartment or townhouse, then you probably pay for insurance to cover your unit in case of any damage to the apartment or townhouse itself through your own personal condo insurance or home insurance.
+Suppose you own a condo apartment or townhouse.
+In that case, you probably pay for insurance to cover your unit in case of any damage to the apartment or townhouse itself through your condo insurance or home insurance.

-There are some big differences between what your personal condo or townhouse insurance covers & costs vs. what your strata’s complex insurance covers & costs.
+There are some significant differences between what your personal condo or townhouse insurance covers & costs vs. what your strata’s complex insurance covers & expenses.

 Personal Condo or Townhouse Insurance Coverage